puppetlabs/puppet-instruqt-tracks/pe-501-lab-3-0-deploy-changes-to-a-test-environment/01-configure-a-deployment-to-a-test-environment/assignment.md

 id: egfifhvyjeaw
 type: challenge
 title: Deploy changes to a test environment
-teaser: Add a deployment to a pipeline and then add a trigger based on a merge request from the main branch of the control repo.
+teaser: Add a deployment to a pipeline, and then add a trigger based on a merge request from the main branch of the control repo.
 notes:
 - type: text